Click the red buttons to sign up to volunteer in one of our programs!

 - THE TEAM LEADER IS IN CHARGE ON HIS/HER DESIGNATED NIGHT AND WILL MAKE ALL FINAL DECISIONS WHILE OUT ON THE STREET.

 WE ARE PRIMARILY A MOBILE SOUP KITCHEN, REACHING OUT TO MEET THE IMMEDIATE NEEDS OF INDIVIDUALS DURING THE EVENING HOURS, AND PROVIDING REFERRAL SERVICES FOR THEM TO AGENCIES THAT ARE OPEN DURING THE DAY AND CAN HELP THE CLIENTS WITH THEIR LONG-TERM NEEDS.
+WE ALSO RUN A FOOD PANTRY TWICE A WEEK FOR ANYONE LIVING IN THE 14207 AREA CODE.

 AS A VOLUNTEER, I AGREE TO FOLLOW ALL RULES SET FORTH ABOVE.
 I REALIZE THEY ARE FOR THE GOOD OF THE MINISTRY AND THE OTHER VOLUNTEERS.

-Mobile Food Pantry Application
+Monthly Mobile Food Pantry - Buffalo, NY

 In partnership with FeedMore of WNY, Hearts Mobile Food Pantry is held every 4th Wednesday of the month at Hearts Outreach Center at 890 Tonawanda Street.
 The Mobile Food Pantry is an additional food resource for families in our community to use as a supplement to the food they receive from our onsite food pantry.